 Parametric EQ Pedals

-Parametric EQ pedals allow us to adjust the frequency points that are to be boosted or cut along with the “Q” or “sharpness” or the boost/cut.
+Parametric EQ pedals allow us to adjust the frequency points to be boosted or cut along with the “Q” or “sharpness” or the boost/cut.
 Generally, we can set one or more frequency values for each band (lows, low-mids, high-mids, highs, etc.)

 The Empress Effects ParaEQ (link to check the price at Reverb) is a wonderful choice if you’re looking for a great parametric EQ pedal.